 Soluble fiber is a type of fiber that readily dissolves in water.
 Some types of soluble fiber also provide viscosity and attract water to form a gel in the gastrointestinal tract.
 Other types of soluble fiber are not viscous but are fermented, which contributes different benefits.

 Insoluble fiber is a type of fiber that does not readily dissolve in water.
 Most insoluble fiber provides bulking benefits but is minimally fermented.
-Other types of insoluble fiber (i.e., resistant starch) does not provide bulking but is fully fermented, contributing entirely different benefits.
+Other types of insoluble fiber (i.e., resistant starch) do not provide bulking but are fully fermented, contributing entirely different benefits.